3scale-demos/threescale-camel-service/README.md

     oc create secret generic threescale-camel-service-keystore-secret \
     --from-file=keystore.p12=./tls-keys/keystore.p12
     ```
-4. Adjust the `quarkus.otel.exporter.otlp.traces.endpoint` property of the `threescale-camel-service-secret` in the [`openshift.yml`](./src/main/kubernetes/openshift.yml) file according to your OpenShift environment and where you installed the [_Jaeger_](https://www.jaegertracing.io/) server.
+4. Adjust the `quarkus.otel.exporter.otlp.endpoint` property of the `threescale-camel-service-secret` in the [`openshift.yml`](./src/main/kubernetes/openshift.yml) file according to your OpenShift environment and where you installed the [_Jaeger_](https://www.jaegertracing.io/) server.
-5. Package and deploy to OpenShift
+5. Deploy to OpenShift using the _**S2I binary workflow**_
     ```shell
-    ./mvnw clean package -Dquarkus.openshift.deploy=true -Dquarkus.container-image.group=ceq-services-jvm
+    ./mvnw clean package -Dquarkus.openshift.deploy=true
     ```

 ### :bulb: ALTERNATIVE - Instructions to package using Quarkus native mode and deploy to OpenShift